MSc in Data Analytics Course Overview

 Contact hours for the programme are a combination of traditional face-to-face classroom learning and virtual classroom also incorporating face to face and virtual lab sessions / workshops.
 Full time learners are typically required to attend three days per week.
 Part time learners typically attend two evenings per week plus some weekend attendance for campus based / virtual practical labs/workshops.
 Students will also be required to undertake independent study to complete some out of class activities and assessment tasks each week.

-In the full-time programme the first two semesters comprise of the taught modules, and the third is a capstone project.
-In the part-time programme there are 3 semesters of taught modules, and the fourth semester is a capstone project.
+The first two semesters comprise of the taught modules, and the third is a capstone project.

 Stage 1 (Taught Stage)

 The aim of this module is to provide the learner with knowledge of fundamental analytical programming concepts, problem solving techniques applied in real world domains and complex data manipulation operations.
 Students will learn about optimisation and improvement of concurrency in existing programs as well as testing, quality control and maintenance.
 Students will be made aware of different programming languages, but Python will be the language used for the facilitation of the programme.
 Module content is assessed by 100% continuous assessment (CA), which facilitates the formal assessment of learners and the student level and cohort level monitoring of knowledge, skill and competence in respect of programming during and on completion of the module.